Yamo93/computer-networking/1-intro-computer-networking/1-4-performance.md

 ## Packet delays
 1. Processing delay: time needed to perform an integrity check, lookup packet information in a local table and move the packet from an input link to an output link in a router.
-2. Queuing delay: time spend waiting in packet buffers for link transmission.
+2. Queuing delay: time spent waiting in packet buffers for link transmission.
 3. Transmission delay: time spent transmitting packet bits into the link.
 4. Propagation delay: time needed for bits to physically propagate through the transmission medium from end one of a link to the other.